-Complainant: A person who reports experiencing discrimination, harassment, or sexual harassment.
+Complainant: A person who reports experiencing Discrimination, Harassment, or Sexual Harassment.

-Reporter: A person who reports discrimination, harassment, or sexual harassment experienced by another person.
+Reporter: A person who reports Discrimination, Harassment, or Sexual Harassment experienced by another person.

-Respondent: A person who is reported to have engaged in discrimination, harassment, or sexual harassment.
+Respondent: A person who is reported to have engaged in Discrimination, Harassment, or Sexual Harassment.

 Investigator: A trained, unbiased professional who gathers information relevant to Title IX cases and provides a report and evidence to be used in a formal hearing.
-There may be more than one investigator, as the Title IX coordinator deems appropriate for the case.
+There may be more than one Investigator, as the Title IX Coordinator deems appropriate for the case.

 Title IX: Title IX of the Education Amendments Act of 1972 is a federal law that prohibits sex discrimination in NUNM's educational programs and activities.
-Title IX requires specific procedures for addressing Title IX sexual harassment.
+Title IX requires specific procedures for addressing Title IX Sexual Harassment.

-Title IX Coordinator: An NUNM official authorized to receive reports of sexual harassment and provide corrective action.
-NUNM has identified the dean of students as the Title IX coordinator.
-NUNM has identified a deputy coordinator: the vice president of human resources.
-In this policy, the functions of the Title IX coordinator may be performed by the coordinator or deputy coordinator.
+Title IX Coordinator: An NUNM official authorized to receive reports of Sexual Harassment and provide corrective action.
+NUNM has identified the dean of students as the Title IX Coordinator.
+NUNM has identified two deputy coordinators: the vice president of human resources, and the director of security.
+In this policy, the functions of the Title IX Coordinator may be performed by the Coordinator or a Deputy Coordinator.